- » FRIF: Functional Re-Integration

 During most sessions, the therapist will spend varying amounts of time at each level of the S2W.
-The approximate amount of time the therapist spends at each S2W level varies from session to session; approximate expectations will be discussed with the client during each session.
+The approximate amount of time the therapist spends at each S2W level varies from session to session; appropriate expectations will be discussed with the client during each session.

 Most therapy sessions will yield a basic SOAP progress note.